jiajinz/NLP_Project/README.md

 │   └── initial_project_notebook.ipynb
 └── requirements.txt
 ```
-Note: To get the most up-to-date repository structure, run `tree .` within the top-level of the repository.
+Note: To get the most up-to-date repository structure, within a `bash shell` run `tree .` within the top-level of the repository.